LibrariesHacked/librarieshacked.github.io/_posts/2018-12-02-auto-renewals.md

 published: false
 ---

 Library fines can be annoying.
-Have a few books out and it doesn't take long to owe more than it may have cost to buy at least one of the items.
-Well, that's just how libraries work?
+Have a few books out and it doesn't take long to owe more than it may have cost to buy at least one of the books.
+Well, so what?
+That's just how libraries work.

 Perhaps.
-But there is a growing tendency for two things:
+But there is a growing tendency for library services to implement one of two policies:

-1. Removing overdue fines.
-This has been particularly big in the US but Northern Ireland and Trafford are notable recent adopters of this policy.
+1. Removing any overdue fines.
+This has been particularly big in the US, but Northern Ireland and Trafford are notable recent adopters of this policy.
+Quite a few services in Scotland have done this for many years.

 2. Automatic renewals.
-Similar to the above, this just ensures that if you are able to renew an item then the system will renew it for you to avoid it going overdue.
+This just ensures that if you are able to renew an item then the system will renew it for you, to avoid it going overdue unnecessarily.

-In these days of pre-overdue notices and online renewals it's easy to say there's no excuse to bring a library book back late.
+In these days of online renewal it's easy to say there's no excuse to go overdue.
 And in some ways there isn't, other than being forgetful and busy, or both.
-Neither of which the library should really be policing.
+Neither of which a library should really be policing.

-But there's also little excuse for library systems not to do things like auto-renewal.
-These days I can control most of my regular tasks through automation, most of which is provided to me through easy devices and apps.
-[If this then that]() provides all sorts of interactions between different online services, such as ''.
-Anyone should be able to configure something like 'if my library book is about to go overdue then renew it'.
+But there's also little excuse for library systems not to do auto-renewal.
+These days I can control most of my life through perfectly timed automation, in many cases through devices and apps.
+In the morning Google tells me when to get up, what I am supposed to be doing, and whether I should take an umbrella to do it.
+It also hints every now and again how long it will take me to get to places I'm not supposed to be, like the pub.
+Amazon tells me what I need to buy next, and things that I hadn't considered buying, but it knows I will be tempted by.
+Moonpig sends my birthday cards for me, and Netflix lets me know when the next series of TV shows that I've watched become available.
+A measley pre-overdue email from my library a few days before a book is due back seems like extreme negligence towards my wellbeing.

 Now, you can do this, but it needs some background knowledge of systems, and